 Brita Metro Pitcher

-As the most affordable Brita pitcher on our list, you shouldn’t really expect too much awesomeness out of this piece.
-It still lives up to Brita-quality filtration and taste, and at a fraction of the cost of other pitchers out there, you can’t really ask for much more.
-We just wish that the spout was covered by the lid.
+As the most affordable Brita pitcher on our list, you should not expect too much awesomeness out of this piece.
+It still lives up to Brita-quality filtration and taste, and at a fraction of the cost of other pitchers out there, you can not ask for much more.
+We wish that the spout was covered by the lid.

 But unlike the previous Brita pitcher, this one has an indicator light that tells you how much longer your filter (Standard or Longlast) will work.
-The indicator itself is pretty accurate, but it’ll most likely ask for a change 10 or 15 gallons before the filter actually expires.
+The indicator is pretty accurate, but it will most likely ask for a change of 10 or 15 gallons before the filter expires.

 Admittedly, the Metro pitcher is smaller than what you may have hoped for.
 With a max capacity of five cups, users will end up refilling this pitcher multiple times per day.
-Thankfully, this doesn’t affect the lifespan of the filter, but it does leave a tiny footprint for those limited on countertop or fridge space.
+Thankfully, this does not affect the filter’s lifespan, but it does leave a tiny footprint for those limited on countertop or fridge space.